 More about leather information

-There are different types of products known as "Leather", but do you know the difference between PU Leather (Polyurethane Leather) and Real leather?
+There are different types of products known as "Leather", but do you know the difference between Real leather and PU Leather (Polyurethane Leather)?
 Let us explain it to you.

 It's clear genuine leather is a preferable material for a wide range of products.
 It's known for its sturdiness and its attractive appearance.
 There are many inexpensive knock-offs that are meant to mimic the genuine offer in look just.
 These goods are made from cheap materials that can't endure the test of time.
 As a buyer, it is essential to comprehend the difference between genuine leather and imitation products-- especially PU leather.